Helena Gutteridge: Legacy

 "I'm honoured to celebrate the life and legacy of Helena Gutteridge, the first woman elected to Vancouver City Council.
 Helena's work as a tireless advocate for women's issues laid important groundwork for issues still very relevant to Vancouver today: gender equality, equal pay, homelessness and the need for safe, affordable housing for all.
 Today's celebration in Helena's memory is an important reminder to keep working toward social and political change for more equality, diversity and inclusion." – His Worship Gregor Robertson Mayor, City of Vancouver.

-The progressive visions of Helena Gutteridge and her relentless drive to fight for women's rights were honoured with the Helena Gutteridge Plaza on International Women's Day in 2018.
-The plaza was named to commemorate the achievements of Helena throughout her political career and to celebrate her commitment to securing women's suffrage in British Columbia.
-On March 8, International Women's Day, city dignitaries and community leaders revealed the plaza sign that recognizes the contribution of Gutteridge to the city of Vancouver.
+Her progressive visions and her relentless drive to fight for women's rights were honoured with the Helena Gutteridge Plaza on International Women's Day in 2018.
+The plaza was named to commemorate her achievements throughout her political career and to celebrate her commitment to securing women's suffrage in British Columbia.
+On March 8, International Women's Day, city dignitaries and community leaders revealed the plaza sign that recognizes her contribution to the city of Vancouver.

 The mayor, Gregor Robertson, commented on the opening day of the plaza that "Today is not just about honouring Helena Rose Gutteridge and her struggle for justice and equality, but it is about setting our intention going forward because her work, unfortunately, is continuing and has a long way to go."

-Elizabeth Ball, a then city councillor, said that Helena's political achievements and commitment were inspiring to her and any woman who joins the city council because of her push-back against prejudices and her willingness to work for a diverse population.
-Ball studied the background of Gutteridge when she was planning to set foot in politics.
+Elizabeth Ball, a then city councillor, said that Gutteridge's political achievements and commitment were inspiring to her and any woman who joins the city council because of her push-back against prejudices and her willingness to work for a diverse population.
+Ball studied Gutteridge's background of when she was planning to set foot in politics.

 The plaza is located at Yukon Street and 11th Avenue on the north side of the City Hall, overlooking Vancouver's skyline.
 The plaza is a public space that holds community activities and events for residents to enjoy and connect with one another.
 Residents can use the space in the plaza to organize events or activities by obtaining a special event permit from the City.

 Retirement

-In 1947, Helena moved into the house of Hilda and Denny Kristiansen at 1220 Barclay Street in Vancouver and lived there for the rest of her life.
-During her retirement years, Helena remained invested in the advancement of women's rights and she continued to be politically active.
+In 1947, Gutteridge moved into the house of Hilda and Denny Kristiansen at 1220 Barclay Street in Vancouver and lived there for the rest of her life.
+During her retirement years, she remained invested in the advancement of women's rights and she continued to be politically active.
 She became a member of the CCF Provincial Council for Women and later a member of Women's International League for Peace and Freedom.
 In 1957, at the age of 78, she was still chairing occasional meetings at the Town Planning Commission in the city of Vancouver.

 Illnesses and death

-Helena Gutterdige died of pancreatic cancer at age 79 on October 1, 1960, in Vancouver, British Columbia, Canada.
+Gutteridge died of pancreatic cancer at age 79 on October 1, 1960, in Vancouver, British Columbia, Canada.

 Her memorial service was held at the chapel of Mount Pleasant Funeral Home.